ginstrom/paladin-novel/chapters/20_price-of-war.md

 The knight rose, his hand falling to the pommel of his sword.
 "Then our paths, it seems, diverge more sharply than I had hoped."
 He looked at Gond, his brow furrowing slightly as his mouth pressed into a thin line—disapproval warring with something that might have been reluctant admiration.
 "You are a compelling speaker—and a dangerous idealist."

 "Perhaps," Gond allowed.
-"But we intend to change those realities."
+"But we intend to change our ideals into realities."

 Roderick gave a curt nod.
 "When your war efforts align with objectives that serve the greater good of ending this vile trade – objectives we can support without endorsing your… social experiment – my people may offer aid.
 Intelligence, perhaps, or action against mutual foes.
 But we will not fuel a fire that consumes the very foundations of order."
 He turned to leave.
 "A word of advice.
 Such radical equality breeds its own resentments.
 Be wary of those closest to you."